• Skip to primary navigation

 Tips and Substitutions

 The recipe uses wine and beer, but upon pressure cooking, there will be no alcohol remaining.
-If you substitute other liquids, the flavor won’t be as complex.
+If you substitute other liquids such as beef broth or chicken broth, the flavor won’t be as complex.

 There are two ways to brown the short ribs: